MVerbakel/MVerbakel.github.io/_posts/2021-01-27-descriptive-stats.md

 ## Concluding thoughts

 Descriptive statistics are a useful tool for summarising large amounts of data.
-However, very different distributions can produce the same descriptive statistics, so I would always recommend visualising your data as well.
-Further, don't forget that these are just tools.
-Think carefully about the problem and what tools you choose for your analysis.
+However, remember that very different distributions can have the same descriptive statistics.
+Think carefully about what you're trying to understand and why, what mechanisms produce the data, and how you can contextualise or validate the results.
+A few general things to look out for:

-Below are a few final thoughts on what to look out for when using descriptive statistics:

 - **Representativeness:** Does your sample represent the population of interest?
-If you want to understand average income in your home city but you only have data from your friends and family, the statistics are not likely to give you good estimates for the population.
-The reason is that your sample is biased.
-Your friends and family are not a random sample from the population, and so some of the things that connect you (e.g. where you live, what you do for a living, maybe education levels) can also effect income.
+Are there any potential sources of bias?
+E.g. convenience sampling like gathering data from friends and family is not going to be a good representation of the full population in most cases, as the things which connect you can also effect the outcome of interest (e.g. education, where you live, where you work).
+A more subtle example would be using data from a set of users who engage with a feature, and expecting new users to behave the same way.

 - **Nulls / missing values:** Clean up any nulls and other encoded values as they will effect the result and are automatically excluded in some functions.
-For example, if we want to know the average spend for all customers in our data, and null actually means $0, leaving them out would overestimate the result.
-If the data is missing/unknown (e.g. maybe gender was an optional field), you can relabel them as such, or fill them with a guess (e.g. the mean).
-Again, the choice can change the result so think about what makes sense for your data.
+E.g. if null actually means $0, then replace with 0.
+If null means "unknown" for a categorical variable, you can also use "unknown" as a new level of that category.

 - **Outliers:** As touched on earlier, if your data has outliers one option is to use statistics that are less sensitive to them e.g. median and percentiles.
-However, there are some other options: 1) remove them: only recommended if they're likely errors (most risky option); 2) replace them: e.g. cap/winsorize the variable so that the top/bottom 1% take the 1st/99th percentile value; or 3) separate them: if the values are coming from some sub-segment of the population that behaves differently, it may be better to split the data and analyse them separately (e.g. business vs regular customers).
+However, other options include: 1) remove them: only recommended if they're likely errors (most risky option); 2) replace them: e.g. cap/winsorize the variable so that the top/bottom 1% take the 1st/99th percentile value; or 3) separate them: if the values are coming from some sub-segment of the population that behaves differently, it may be better to split the data and analyse them separately (e.g. business vs regular customers).